publicartbaltimore/publicartbaltimore.github.io/public-art-public-schools.md

+---
+layout: page
-# Public Art in Public Schools: Historic Context Study
+title: Public Art in Public Schools
-Eli Pousson, Baltimore Heritage
-October 2015
+---

-**Note:** This study is a **working draft** and may contain errors or omissions.
+<p class="message">This study is a **working draft** and may contain errors or omissions.
 It was prepared by Eli Pousson for Baltimore Heritage in September and October 2015.
 It is basely largely on accounts from the _Baltimore Sun_ supplemented with additional background research.
-This is not intended to detail the history of individual artworks within Baltimore’s public schools but to establish a historic context for public art in schools more broadly and to build interest and support for the preservation of these artworks in the present.
+This is not intended to detail the history of individual artworks within Baltimore’s public schools but to establish a historic context for public art in schools more broadly and to build interest and support for the preservation of these artworks in the present.</p>

-# Introduction
+#  Historic Context Study Introduction

 The history of public art in Baltimore’s schools can be categorized into three periods—each shaped by a different mix of public policy and private groups: